 not to have his/her work subjected to derogatory treatment.

-The ownership of Intellectual Property which exists prior to the commencement of the Resources (“Pre-existing Intellectual Property”) shall not be altered or transferred or assigned merely by virtue of its use for the purposes of this Deed.
+The ownership of Intellectual Property which exists prior to the commencement of this Deed (“Pre-existing Intellectual Property”) shall not be altered or transferred or assigned merely by virtue of its use for the purposes of this Deed.

-The parties agree that all rights, title and interests (including Intellectual Property Rights) arising in connection with the CLE will be owned by the University.

-Subject to clause 6.2 and 6.3 of this Deed, the University assigns all rights, title and interests (including Intellectual Property rights) in Material created or developed in the course of providing the Resources (“Project Intellectual Property”) to ALHR.
+Subject to clause 6.2 of this Deed, the University assigns all rights, title and interests (including Intellectual Property rights) in Material (“Project Intellectual Property”) to ALHR.

 ALHR grants to the University an irrevocable royalty free non-exclusive licence to use, reproduce and communicate Project Intellectual Property, in any format either now in existence or invented in the future, for the purposes of education, teaching and research.

-In clause 6.3 the term “Materials” excludes any material, including but not limited to questionnaire returns, tape recordings and interview transcripts, which contains data in which persons who are respondents to questionnaires and subjects of interview are identifiable.
+In clause 6.3 the term “Materials” excludes any material, including but not limited to questionnaire returns, tape recordings and interview transcripts, which contains data in which persons who are respondents to questionnaires and subjects of interview are identifiable and in respect of these items the University grants to ALHR an irrevocable royalty free non-exclusive licence to use, reproduce and communicate those items, in any format either now in existence or invented in the future, for the purposes of pursuing its objects and purposes.

-ALHR shall comply with the Moral Rights of any authors of any Material.
-This includes without limitation:
+ALHR shall use reasonable commercial endeavours to attribute any authors of any Material.

-ALHR naming all authors in the publication of any Material;

-ALHR submitting a proposed publication of any Material which has been modified to and consult with the authors who shall respond within 14 days prior to the publication of the final report in any modified form; and

-any of the authors of any Material having the right not to be named as an author of the publication in the event that the Material has been modified or altered in any way.
+[ALHR Comment to the University: due to the nature of ALHR being a volunteer based organisation with limited resources it is not practical for it to comply with the University’s proposed moral rights clause.
+In accordance with custom and practice ALHR will use reasonable commercial endeavours to attribute staff/students from the University or CLE who contribute to its submissions and other copyright materials]

+6.8 This clause is subject to clauses 7 and 8, and shall survive the termination of this Deed.

 Confidential Information and Privacy

-In this clause 7, “Confidential Information” means information that is designated as confidential in writing by a party, but does not include information which:
+“Confidential Information” means information that is designated as confidential in writing by a party, or which the other party should reasonably understand to be confidential but does not include information which:

 is or becomes public knowledge other than by breach of this Deed; or